ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/PI Adapter for OPC UA client settings configuration.md

 ## Generate default OPC UA client settings configuration file

-A default OPC UA client settings file is created if there is no OPC UA client settings configuration even though a valid data source exists and the adapter is running.
+If a valid data source exists, the adapter is running, and you do not want to configure OPC UA client settings, you can choose to generate a default OPC UA client settings file .

-Complete the following procedure for this default client settings file to be generated:
+Complete the following steps to generate the default client settings file:

 1. Add an OPC UA adapter with a unique `ComponentId`.
 For more information, see [System components configuration](xref:SystemComponentsConfiguration).